 Lhasa Pilgrim Circuits and Kora: top spiritual walk you should know in Lhasa

-Lhasa, a Buddhist sacred city honored with a long history, has attracted hundreds and thousands of tourists and pilgrims at home and abroad by its historic sites and scenic beauty.
+Lhasa, a Buddhist sacred city honored with a long history, has attracted hundreds and thousands of tourists and pilgrims at home and abroad because of its historic sites and scenic beauty.
 There are lots of monasteries in Lhasa.
 Almost around every monastery, there is a kora or pilgrim circuit in Lhasa.
 The Lhasa pilgrim circuits, particularly the Barkhor Pilgrim Circuit, are the ultimate pilgrimage destination for pilgrims.

 What is Kora in Tibet?

 Nangkhor is a circuit encircling the inner precincts of Jokhang Temple; Barkhor circuits the outskirts of the Jokhang; Tsekhor loops the Potala Palace; Lingkhor encompasses the entire old city of Lhasa; and Ganden Kora surrounds Ganden Monastery with views of Kyichu Valley.
 Among them, the Barkhor is the most famous pilgrimage circuit in Lhasa and the best introduction to the old Lhasa city for newcomers.
-Tibetans normally do ritual walk along the Barkhor and do Lingkor during Saga Dawa Festival.
+Tibetans normally do a ritual walk along the Barkhor and do Lingkor during the Saga Dawa Festival.

 Besides the Barkhor Kora, there is another kora around the Jokhang Temple, Nangkhor.
 Nangkhor Kora is the innermost circumambulation path around the sacred Jokhang Temple.
-Nangkhor Kora is not famous as Barkhor, but you can enjoy many kinds of delicacies on this kora, such as fried potatoes and noodles.
+Nangkhor Kora is not as famous as Barkhor, but you can enjoy many kinds of delicacies on this kora, such as fried potatoes and noodles.

-Lingkhor Kora is another famous one of the Lhasa's pilgrim circuits.
+Lingkhor Kora is another famous one of Lhasa's pilgrim circuits.
 Lingkhor is also a sacred path, most commonly used to name the outer pilgrim circuit in Lhasa matching its inner twin Barkhor.
-The Lingkhor Kora is 8 kilometres long enclosing Old Lhasa City, the Potala and Chakpori.
-In the past, it was crowded with men and women moving forward body-lengths by body-lengths or by their knees to cover its lengths.
+The Lingkhor Kora is 8 kilometres long enclosing Old Lhasa City, the Potala, and Chakpori.
+In the past, it was crowded with men and women moving forward body-lengths by body lengths or by their knees to cover its lengths.
 This Kora passed through willow-shaded parks where the Tibetans used to picnic in summer and watch open-air operas on festival days.
 Unfortunately, most of Lingkhor has been wiped off by New Lhasa; only one stretch still remains west of Chakpori.
 The Lingkhor stretches left before a bridge between walls and willow trees.
 The bridge is about 1 km west of the Potala.

 Our clients have completed the kora around Ganden Monastery